PerimeterX/perimeterx-nginx-plugin/README.md

 See the full [changelog](CHANGELOG.md) for all versions.

 #### <a name="3x4x"></a> From 1.x/2.x/3.x to 4.x
-Upgrading from any lower version to 4.x will require modificatoins to `nginx.conf`
+Upgrading from any previous version to version 4.x requires modifications to `nginx.conf`
-Please follow the steps below to apply changes that are required
+Follow the steps below to apply changes that are required:

-1. PerimeterX module will have default configuration that will be added to `pxconfig.lua` PerimeterX `pxtimer` and `pxnginx` require a table containing your specific configurations.
+1. The PerimeterX module has a default configuration that is added to `pxconfig.lua` The PerimeterX `pxtimer` and `pxnginx` require a table containing your specific configurations.
-   Once these configurations will be passed to the plugin, PerimeterX plugin will handle put default values to the `pxconfig`.
+   Once these configurations are passed to the plugin, the PerimeterX plugin will handle put default values to the `pxconfig`.
-   This change will require the user to import the configuration in the `init_worker_by_lua_block` and `access_by_lua_block` context
+   This change requires the user to import the configuration in the `init_worker_by_lua_block` and `access_by_lua_block` context

 2. Modify `init_worker_by_lua_block`